 These narratives, filled with a sympathetic touch about queer lives, place the latter in a more passive position and categorise them as someone who are dependent and weak.
 Writing narratives in the first person, on the other hand, gives one greater agency.
 Through personal narratives, one voices the experiences of both resistance and domination, as Shilok has successfully narrated through her writing.

-When talking about how one can be a good ally to the queer community, Shilok says, “One only needs to be kind.
+When talking about how one can be a good ally to the queer community, Ms Mukkati says, “One only needs to be kind.
 One must always be in a process of unlearning and relearning.
 As humans we should always be open to learning and be considerate and accepting of others’ experiences and feelings.
-I want to be recognised for the work I do and not for my gender.”
+I want to be recognised for the work I do.”